Kent Enablement and Recovery Service for mental health

 - supporting to access housing and benefit advice.

 How to get help

-- search local activities, groups and support services for people with mental health problems in Kent and our local carer's organisations can help you if you are currently looking after someone with mental health problems.
+- local carer's organisations who can help you if you are currently looking after someone with mental health problems.